|July||Organized under Colonel Samuel H. Reynolds and Major John Stringer Hoffman and mustered into Confederate service|

 |September 5||To Winchester|

-The regiment returned from the Shenandoah Valley and rejoined Lee’s main army around Petersburg, attached to Pegram’s/Walker’s Brigade, Ramseur’s Division, Second Corps of the Army of Northern Virginia
+The regiment returned from the Shenandoah Valley and rejoined Lee’s main army around Petersburg, attached to Pegram’s Brigade, Ramseur’s Division, Second Corps of the Army of Northern Virginia.
+Colonel Hoffman was in command of the brigade as senior colonel while Brigadier General Pegram commanded the division as senior brigadier.

 |January||Captain Nathen Clawson was reported to be in command of the regiment|